The eight components of housing value

 This also includes the practice of buying contiguous properties, reorganizing them into a larger legal lot, and constructing larger projects with more housing units than could be constructed compared to redevelopment on a lot by lot basis.

-5. Neighborhood place value: neighborhood characteristics including public safety, schools, civic assets, access to a neighborhood commercial district, the overall charm and quality of the built environment, neighborhood organization and community building, etc.
+5. Neighborhood place value: neighborhood characteristics including public safety, schools, civic assets, access to a neighborhood commercial district, the overall charm and quality of the built environment, neighborhood organization and community building, public safety, etc.

 6. Neighborhood location value: proximity to key activity centers and other assets, proximity to Downtown, etc.